gramineproject/gramine/CI-Examples/ra-tls-secret-prov/README.md

 ## Secret Provisioning servers

+There are three server examples:

+1. Minimal server (found under `secret_prov_minimal/`).
+It sends only one, hardcoded secret.
+2. More complex server (found under `secret_prov/`), which uses the negotiated TLS connection to exchange more data with the enclave.
+3. Encrypted files server (found under `secret_prov_pf/`) - similarly to the minimal client, it sends only a single secret, but loads it from a file, with intended purpose of provisioning the encrypted files key to client enclaves.

 The servers are supposed to run on trusted machines (not in SGX enclaves).
 The servers listen for client connections.
 For each connected client, the servers verify the client's RA-TLS certificate and the embedded SGX quote and, if